 - Multiple units of service reported per code are medically likely

-- Multiple units assigned for per date of service codes are medically likely.
-Date of service codes are usually indicated by words such as each or per.
+- Multiple units assigned for per date of service (DOS) codes are medically likely.
+DOS codes are usually indicated by words such as each or per.

 MUE edits are applied to claims based on the values posted by CMS.
 BCBSND reserves the right to apply MUE edits outside of the CMS values when it is deemed clinically appropriate.
 A listing of the Professional (codes submitted on a CMS-1500 Claim Form) MUEs that differ from the CMS values can be located on the Medically Unlikely Edits Revisions Addendum.

 MUEs occur in the pre-adjudication phase of processing.
 If the claim submission does not pass editing due to units submitted being greater than the MUE value for the code, it will be rejected back to the provider.